 The function comprep composes two representations.
 This rule receives the type of the new block ta, its default instance a, and returns a Rule.
 The returned rule is itself a function that receives the block to modify t, and returns a view of the new type.
 The first step is to verify if the given types are blocks using the function isBlock.
 The second step is to create the representation rep with the witness functions given in the above diagram.
 Then the references are pulled up in result type t + ta.
 This returns a new representation s and a new type t' (in fact, the type is the same t' = t + ta).
-The result view has as representation the composition of the two previous representations, rep and s, and the corresponding type t'.
+The result view has as representations, rep and s, and the corresponding type t'.